Reading time: 18 min.

 Hair transplant

-Unlike some other treatments, hair transplant is permanent, solving your hair woes for good.
-See our most convenient clinic location for a hair transplant consultation.
+Unlike other treatments, hair transplant is permanent, solving your hair woes for good.
+See our most convenient clinic location for a hair transplant consultation

-Rolling a small, handheld device, covered in hundreds of very fine needles, on your scalp can improve blood flow and stimulate hair growth.
+Also known as derma rolling for hair growth, this therapy involves rolling a small, handheld device covered in very fine needles on your scalp.
+This can improve blood flow and stimulate hair growth by triggering your body’s natural healing response.

 Platelet-Rich Plasma (PRP) therapy